As humanists, we are committed to scientific endeavour and to the maximisation of human happiness and welfare from advances in medical science.

 Any research using human tissues should be based on scientific evidence and facts, taking into account ethical considerations, such as the quality of life of the individual person.

-The BHA consults with its members on the subjects of human tissues, embryo research, abortion, fertility, and many other scientific and ethical issues.
+Humanists UK consults with its members on human tissues, human remains, and many other scientific and ethical issues.
 We welcome your comments on these subjects, which help us to form our campaigns.

 You can also research and take up these issues with your MP and/or local authority, or write to a newspaper.
 Our Take Action Toolkit has advice on how to go about this.